back

 - nona the ninth

-- gay. also the way that nona describes beauty and talks about the things she finds interesting and beautiful and fascinating about people makes me very emotional. it feels like how i talk about things, feels very specifically ace and autistic in alignment with my experiences as an ace/autistic person.
+- gay. also the way that nona describes beauty and talks about the things she finds interesting and beautiful and fascinating about people makes me very emotional. it feels like how i talk about things, feels very specifically ace and autistic in alignment with my experiences as an ace/autistic person. note added in 2026: something i love about locked tomb is that the series depicts so many complicated and nuanced relationships, including many that don't fit into obvious categories of "romantic" and "platonic," and romantic relationships are never depicted as the be-all-end-all, closest type of connection. there are so many people who messily and deeply love each other.

 - this is how you lose the time war by amal el-mohtar and max gladstone